-It’s cold outside but you already knew that!
-Since learning of the new buzzword polar vortex earlier this month, it’s brought record bone chilling below freezing temperatures, bitter cold, icy conditions and treacherous winds, am I right?
+It’s cold outside, but you already know that!
+Since learning of the new buzzword polar vortex earlier this month, it’s brought record bone-chilling freezing temperatures, bitter cold, icy conditions, and treacherous winds.
+Am I right?
 Is that what you are seeing and feeling where you live?
-This morning when I left for work it was only six degrees outside, really, six degrees.
-Now I understand why bears hibernate every winter, they must know something!
+This morning, when I left for work, it was only six degrees outside, really, six degrees.
+Now I understand why bears hibernate every winter; they must know something!
+Because, baby, it’s cold outside.

-Cold weather can have a chilling effect on health, please note the following.
+Cold weather can have a chilling effect on health, so please note the following:

 Health Risks in Cold Temperatures:

 Frostbite can occur on exposed skin in less than 10 minutes.
-Symptoms can include a loss of feeling and a white or pale appearance in fingers, toes, ear tips and tip of nose.
+Symptoms can include a loss of feeling and a white or pale appearance in fingers, toes, ear tips, and nose tips.
 Limit your time outside.
-If you see these sign, seek medical care immediately.
+If you see these signs, seek medical care immediately.

-Signs of hypothermia include shivering, exhaustion, confusion, fumbling hands, memory loss, slurred speech and drowsiness in adults and children.
-IN infants, symptoms can include bright red or cold skin and very low energy.
+In adults and children, signs of hypothermia include shivering, exhaustion, confusion, fumbling hands, memory loss, slurred speech, and drowsiness.
+In infants, symptoms can include bright red or cold skin and very low energy.
 If you notice anyone exhibiting any of the symptoms of hypothermia, seek medical care immediately.

 Arthritis